alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 15 */12 * * * root /usr/bin/python2.7 /opt/certificate-updater.py 2>&1 | /usr/bin/logger -t certificate-updater
 ```
-This file configures Cron to run our Python script every day and 12h15 AM / PM.
+This file configures Cron to run our Python script every day at 12h15 AM / PM.
 The console output is sent to syslog
 with the [logger command](http://man7.org/linux/man-pages/man1/logger.1.html).

 Save this file with CTRL+X.